ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="ToGuidBStr"></a>ToGuidBStr

 Returns the contents of a CVAR containing a GUID string as an unicode GUID string.
-Same as ToGuidWstr.

 ```
 FUNCTION ToGuidBStr () AS CBSTR